Volume 8 Number 18 May 6, 2011

 The CFO’s Division of Insurance Fraud began its investigation into Bethel Health & Rehab Center Inc., located at 1441 N. Pine Hills Rd. in Orlando, after a consumer reported that the clinic allegedly fabricated documentation related to her treatment to submit to her insurance company.

-Petiote and his brother, Zidor, were arrested Friday and warrants have been issued for the three others—Preux, Placek and Estrada.
-They all face charges including staging an accident, insurance fraud, grand theft, patient brokering and organized scheme to defraud.
+Petiote was arrested Friday and warrants have been issued for the two others—Placek and Estrada.
+They face charges including staging an accident, insurance fraud, grand theft, patient brokering and organized scheme to defraud.
 Possible sentences, if convicted, range from two years for those charged with staging an accident to up to 30 years in prison for organized scheme to defraud.

 Keeping his commitment to fight auto insurance fraud, Florida CFO Jeff Atwater announced on Thursday the arrests of a Tampa clinic owner and a massage therapist following an undercover operation that exposed fraudulent Personal Injury Protection (PIP) insurance claims.